 Can you freeze Pepperoni Bread?

 Yes, you can absolutely freeze it!
 Just make sure it is wrapped tightly.
-I wrap it in aluminum foil then put it in a freezer bag.
+I wrap it in aluminum foil then put it in a freezer bag or airtight container.

 I usually make two stuffed breads at a time and one goes in the freezer for later.
 To reheat the pepeproni stromboli, just defrost it overnight in the refrigerator then heat it in the oven for about 15 minutes at 350 degrees.
 If you keep it wrapped in foil in the oven, the inside should stay nice and soft.